reframe-hpc/reframe/docs/config_reference.rst

       ]

-   A regression test that wants to make use of that resource, it can set its :attr:`~reframe.core.pipeline.RegressionTest.extra_resources` as follows:
+   A regression test that needs to make use of that resource, it can set its :attr:`~reframe.core.pipeline.RegressionTest.extra_resources` as follows:

    .. code:: python